Josephchinedu/alx-system_engineering-devops/0x00-shell_basics/README.md

 ### 4-listmorefiles
 This file contains bash command that display current directory contents, including hidden files (starting with .).
 Use the long format
 #
+### 5-listfilesdigitonly
+This file contains bash command that display current directory contents: Long format, with user and group IDs displayed numerically, And hidden files (starting with .)
+#